npm/policies/privacy.md

 ## <a id="contact">Who can I contact about npm and my privacy?</a>

-You may email us directly at [privacy@npmjs.com](mailto:privacy@npmjs.com) with the subject line "Privacy Concerns."
+Please [open a support ticket](https://npmjs.com/support).
 You may also contact our Data Protection Officer directly.

 Our United States HQ: